 For high school graduation, each student must earn a minimum of three credits in science courses that are aligned to the Maryland Next Generation Science Standards.
-In selecting courses to meet the three-credit requirement, students should seek a broad array of learning experiences that include learning from each of the major disciplines of science (Earth/Space, Life, and Physical science).
-The core science courses and some recommended pathways for completing these courses are shown in the diagram below.
-The solid arrows represent typical pathways; the dashed arrows illustrate alternative pathways.
-A variety of course levels, including Advanced Placement, are offered within each science discipline.
+New Maryland Code of Regulations (COMAR, 13A.03.02.03) language states that in selecting courses to meet the three-credit requirement, students must seek a broad array of learning experiences that include learning from each of the major disciplines of science (Earth/Space, Life, and Physical science).
+Each course can fulfill only one discipline.
+Ninth graders can begin their science journey with Earth and Space Systems Science, Earth and Space Systems Science G/T, or Biology G/T.